 Check the iTunes update: Click Help on the menu bar on Windows PC or click iTunes on Mac > Select Check for Updates to make it.

-Check iOS update: On your iPhone, go to "Setting" app > Tap "General" > Tap "Software Update".
+Check iOS update: On your iPhone, go to the "Setting" app > Tap "General" > Tap "Software Update".
 Then it will check if there is any new iOS version availble.
 If there is, tap the "Download and Install" button.

-Sometimes, iTunes failed to recognize your backup files on PC.
+Sometimes, iTunes fails to recognize your backup files on your PC.
 Or the backup process is not finished.
 So iTunes can't restore complete backup files to your iPhone.
 So you can just create a full iPhone backup again with iTunes.
 If you are not satisfied with iTunes backup, you can also refer to Method 6, you can backup/restore your iPhone with iTunes alternative flexible and easily.

 iTunes is a traditional and old backup tool.
-It is always be criticized because of many issues.
+It is always criticized because of many issues.
 You may also get an "iPhone could not be restored" prompt.
-This part concludes some common problems and solutions to iPhone restore failure.
+This part concludes with some common problems and solutions to iPhone restore failure.